atuel96/atuel96/README.md

 🔭 It started as a hobby, but then I decided to take it more seriously.
 I took some computer science courses online and at my university, and I truly enjoyed them.

-⚡ Now, I'm looking forward to starting a PhD that utilizes data science to conduct research in physics.
+⚡ Now, I'm looking forward to starting a PhD, applying data science for research in physics.
 I am eager to continue learning and applying my current knowledge in the field simultaneously.

 <!--